jkbrzt/cloudtunes/README.md

 ### Without Docker

-Continue by follow the instructions in:
+Continue by following the instructions in:

 * [`cloudtunes-server/README`](cloudtunes-server)
 * [`cloudtunes-webapp/README`](cloudtunes-webapp)